Using our website

 We recognise the importance of providing a website that is accessible to all users.
 As such we have made every effort to ensure that our site can be used easily by everyone.

-Scottish Widows website is designed were possible to meet WCAG Single-A guidelines.
+The Scottish Widows website is designed, where possible, to meet WCAG AA guidelines.

 We have introduced the following features to ensure the best use of our site by all of our users.

 Most browsers support jumping to specific links by typing keys defined on the web site.
 We follow the UK government standard which is:

 7 - Jump to complaints procedure